WasteCare Corporation

 *Note: Remember to add to the revenue side of the equation the savings derived from the reduction in disposal costs (trash tips and hauling by the waste hauler).
 For example, if you remove cardboard from your waste stream to the extent your monthly tips are reduced from 10 tips per month down to just 5 tips per month and each of those tips is costing you $50, then you have reduced your disposal costs by $250 per month or $3,000 per year.
 And if you were being charged for disposal costs (such as weight charges at the landfill) then you would also need to deduct the respective portion of the weight charges that were eliminated.
 Also, any monthly rental charges for dumpsters that might have been eliminated.

 With a good focus and proper objectives, the benefits of a recycling program can be realized.
 There are numerous types of recycling opportunities available to most companies.
-Some of the most popular recycling programs include Cardboard Recycling, Paper Recycling, Plastic Recycling, Aluminium Recycling, Glass Recycling, Metals Recycling, Computer Recycling, Electronics Recycling, Cell Phone Recycling, Inkjet Cartridge Recycling, Toner Recycling, Pallet Recycling, Battery Recycling, Tire Recycling, Auto Recycling, Oil Recycling, Concrete Recycling, Wood Recycling, Steel Recycling, Paint Recycling, Appliance Recycling, Copper Recycling, Styrofoam Recycling, Rubber Recycling, Antifreeze Recycling, and many others.
+Some of the most popular recycling programs include Cardboard Recycling, Paper Recycling, PET Plastic Recycling, HDPE Plastic Recycling, Aluminium Recycling, Glass Recycling, Metals Recycling, Computer Recycling, Electronics Recycling, Cell Phone Recycling, Fluorescent Bulbs or Lamps, Inkjet Cartridge Recycling, Toner Recycling, Pallet Recycling, Battery Recycling, Tire Recycling, Auto Recycling, Oil Recycling, Concrete Recycling, Wood Recycling, Steel Recycling, Paint Recycling, Appliance Recycling, Copper Recycling, Styrofoam Recycling, Rubber Recycling, Antifreeze Recycling, and many others.
 By starting with a small recycling program it provides a great opportunity to refine systems and build solid infrastructure before expanding.
 Starting small can either mean taking a large volume recyclable and restricting the program to one area within an organization or it can mean finding one of many recyclables and focusing on that one recyclable (throughout the organization) before expanding to other recyclables.
-The bottom line is that the success of any recycling program depends on the commitment of management and the cooperation of all employees and participants, regardless of how big or small the program
+The bottom line is that the success of any recycling program depends on the commitment of management and the cooperation of all employees and participants, regardless of how big or small the program.